kevkim-codes/anthos-hydrated-config/docs/platform/clusters.md

     Confirm Registration by running

     ```shell
     gcloud container hub memberships list
     ```

     Output

     <pre>
     NAME                EXTERNAL_ID
     boa-prod-secondary  e0f007ef-a9e6-11ea-88fb-42010a8a0002
     </pre>

-### Cleanup
+### Cleanup Lab

 If you're continuing on with the next lesson, skip this step, you'll use the resources in the next lab.

 However if you'd like to teardown your environment simply run

 ```shell
 cd $WORK_DIR/tf
 ./tf-down.sh